Strategies For Living With Ataxia

 The Challenges and Realities Of Ataxia

 How many people has actually heard of Ataxia, let alone even understand what it is?
 Although a rare degenerative condition, when taken together ataxias are more common than other better known neurological conditions.
 This lesser known disorder is a set of rare, degenerative neurological conditions that affect coordination, mobility and speech, most often poorly understood by healthcare professionals and public alike.
-Diagnosis is challenging and generally a long process due to the rarity and complexity of the different ataxias.
+Diagnosis is challenging and generally a long process due to the rarity and disease complexity.

-People with ataxia have problems with coordination because parts of the nervous system that control movement and balance are affected due to degenerative changes and damages.
+People affected by the condition have problems with coordination because parts of the nervous system that control movement and balance are affected due to degenerative changes and damages.
 Ataxia is a sign of an underlying illness and is not so much a disease.
 Understandably, there are more than 100 types of ataxia affecting a substantial percentage of the world population but yet only possibly 10% have even heard of it.
-Hence being diagnosed with Ataxia can be overwhelming and challenging.
+Hence being diagnosed with it can be overwhelming and challenging.

-In a nutshell, there are 2 main groups; ataxia that is hereditary and caused by a genetic defect, and acquired ataxia due to structural damage to the cerebellum or spinal cord.
-Currently, hereditary or genetic causes of ataxia are not preventable.
-However, preventive measures of avoiding external causes such as environmental chemicals and toxins may reduce the risks of developing ataxia for some individuals.
+In a nutshell, there are 2 main groups; hereditary and caused by a genetic defect, and acquired due to structural damage to the cerebellum or spinal cord.
+Currently, hereditary or genetic causes are not preventable.
+However, preventive measures of avoiding external causes such as environmental chemicals and toxins may reduce the risks of developing the disease for some individuals.

 Although there are no cure for the majority of the progressive ataxias, there are however many aspects of the conditions that are treatable.
 With new developments in the field of regenerative medicine and the advancement of genetic technologies, diagnosis is improving while the emergence of cellular therapies are setting an optimistic outlook for addressing ataxia.